 The Rural Energy for America Program (REAP) provides grants and loans for energy efficiency and renewable energy projects in rural communities and on farms.
 Contact your local USDA office for more information.

 Business Energy Investment Tax Credit: The credit is equal to 30% of expenditures, with no maximum credit.
 Eligible solar energy property includes equipment that uses solar energy to generate electricity, to heat or cool (or provide hot water for use in) a structure, or to provide solar process heat.
-Hybrid solar lighting systems are eligible.
 Passive solar systems and solar pool-heating systems are not eligible.
-This credit falls to 10% of expenditures after 12/31/16.
-Learn more here.
+The credit covers utility-scale, commercial, and residential sized projects.
+The company that installs, develops, or finances the project uses the credit.
+This credit falls to 26% of expenditures after 12/31/19 and 22% of expenditures after 12/31/20.
+The credit will be 10% permanently after 12/31/21.

-Modified Accelerated Cost Recovery System (MACRS) allows businesses to recover investments in certain property through depreciation deductions.
+Modified Accelerated Cost Recovery System (MACRS): allows businesses to recover investments in certain property through depreciation deductions.
 Qualifying solar energy equipment is eligible for a cost recovery period of five years.
 For equipment on which the Business Energy Investment Tax Credit is claimed, the owner must reduce the project's depreciable basis by one-half the value of the 30% ITC.
 This means the owner is able to deduct 85% of his or her tax basis.
-Learn more here.

 Residential Renewable Energy Tax Credit: Tax credit of 30% of cost with no upper limit.
 Applies to solar water heaters and to solar PV systems.
 Structural improvements to roofs to accommodate solar panels are included in the 30% tax credit.
-Expiration: December 31, 2016.
-Learn more here.
+This credit is used when homeowners purchase solar systems outright and have them installed on their homes.
+This credit falls to 26% of expenditures after 12/31/19 and 22% of expenditures after 12/31/20.
+The credit expires after 12/31/21.

 Solar Renewable Energy Credits (SRECs)